Sarah Fraser Butlin

 • Dewhurst v CitySprint: junior counsel in high profile cycle courier worker status claim, discussed in the Guardian.

 • McTigue v University Hospital Bristol NHS Foundation Trust ICR 1155; IRLR 742.
+Sole counsel.
 Important appeal before Simler P dealing with the extended definition of worker in whistleblowing claims.

 • Ibarz v University of Sheffield UKEAT/0018/15.
-Successful appeal dealing with the meaning of series of similar acts under the Fixed Term Employees Regulations and Part Time Workers Regulations.
+Sole counsel in successful appeal dealing with the meaning of series of similar acts under the Fixed Term Employees Regulations and Part Time Workers Regulations.
 In addition, successfully persuading the EAT that Goldwater v Sellafield IRLR 381 was wrongly decided and thus recovered fees paid by a union.

 • Various women v Frimley Health: a number of high profile claims dealing with negligent treatment by Urogynaecologist.